ucldc/ucldc-docs/docs/dams/exports.md

 ## Exporting individual objects: Nuxeo XML metadata and content files

-To export records for an individual object, select the "Export Options" function from the toolbar.
+To export records for an individual object, locate the object and then select the "Export Options" function from the toolbar.

 <a class="img-popup" href="{{ site.url }}{{ site.baseurl }}/images/export.png">
   <img src="{{ site.url }}{{ site.baseurl }}/images/export.png" alt="Export Options" style="width: 500px">